corym23/IT488-Project/IN452_MovieLens/README.md

 ---

-## Build (recommended: Maven)

-From project root:

-cd /Users/corymccombs/git/PUG/IN452_MovieLens && mvn -DskipTests package -q

-This will:

-- Compile the code into `target/classes`.
-- Download dependencies (including the Microsoft SQL Server JDBC driver declared in `pom.xml`).

----

-## Run (GUI) using Maven exec (recommended)

-This runs the GUI with dependencies automatically placed on the classpath:

-mvn -DskipTests exec:java -Dexec.mainClass="com.pug.in452.IN452_MovieLens.MovieLensThreadApp" -Dexec.cleanupDaemonThreads=false

-Notes:

-- Click `Connect (Demo)` to use the demo database and enable the `Start Simulation` button.
-- Click `Start Simulation` to begin the threads and watch output in the text area.
-- Adjust the speed slider (labels show ms values) and release to apply the new speed.
-- To connect to a real SQL Server instance, use `Connect to DB` and update the connection string or credentials in the GUI code if necessary.

----

-## Run (GUI) using java -cp (alternate)

-1. Build: `mvn -DskipTests package`
-2. Create a runtime classpath with dependencies (example using Maven plugin):

-   mvn dependency:build-classpath -Dmdep.outputFile=cp.txt

-3. Run with the generated classpath:

-   java -cp target/classes:$(cat cp.txt) com.pug.in452.IN452_MovieLens.MovieLensThreadApp

-If you prefer to explicitly reference the SQL Server driver jar:

-java -cp target/classes:/path/to/mssql-jdbc-<version>.jar com.pug.in452.IN452_MovieLens.MovieLensThreadApp

----

-## Clean

-mvn clean

----

 ## Troubleshooting — "No suitable driver found"

-If you click `Connect to DB` and see `Connection failed: No suitable driver found for jdbc:sqlserver://...`, then the JDBC driver is not available at runtime.
+If you see `Connection failed: No suitable driver found for jdbc:sqlserver://...`, then the JDBC driver is not available at runtime.
 Solutions:

 - Use the Maven exec approach above (it places the driver on the classpath).
 - If using `java -cp`, include the SQL Server JDBC jar in the classpath.
 - Ensure the driver JAR version matches your Java runtime (the declared driver in `pom.xml` is `mssql-jdbc:12.6.1.jre11`).

-The code also attempts to load the driver class explicitly and prints a diagnostic if it is not found.
+The code attempts to load the driver class explicitly and prints a diagnostic if it is not found.

 ---

-## Developer notes

-- The demo DB (`DemoMovieLensDB`) provides deterministic outputs and is safe for UI testing without database access.
-- If you add a real DB driver or change the driver version, update `pom.xml` accordingly.
-- If you want a single executable JAR that bundles dependencies, I can add a Maven Shade plugin configuration and produce a fat JAR.

----

-If you want, I can:

-- Add a Maven `exec` plugin configuration to `pom.xml` to simplify running.
-- Create a shaded (fat) JAR for a single-file distribution.
-- Remove the deprecated headless stub file entirely.

----

-## IN452_MovieLens — Test JVM agent handling

-What I changed

-- The build now copies the byte-buddy agent into target (maven-dependency-plugin) and sets surefire to preload it.
-This avoids Mockito/Byte‑Buddy dynamically attaching an agent at test runtime.
-- The byte-buddy agent version is controlled via the bytebuddy.version property in pom.xml.

-How to run tests

-- mvn test

-If you need to change the agent version

-- Edit the bytebuddy.version property in pom.xml.
-The build will copy that agent JAR into target and surefire will use it.

-Notes

-- Tests should run without the Mockito self-attach warning after this change.
-A JVM bootstrap classpath sharing warning may still appear; it is unrelated to the agent.